mookid8000/Topos/README.md

 Using(producer);

 // send events like this:;
-await producer.Send("someeents", new ToposMessage(new SomeEvent("This is just a message")), partitionKey: "customer-004");
+await producer.Send("someevents", new ToposMessage(new SomeEvent("This is just a message")), partitionKey: "customer-004");
 ```

 Let's go through the different configuration parts: